taylorharwin/empower-canvas-app/README.md

 If I click "New Note", I can create a new note.

-## Limitations and
+## Limitations and TODOs

+This app does not have a notion of authentication or users.
+In other words, anyone can enter arbitrary notes about any name.
+Furthemore the `about_name` is not stored as structured data, so there is no ability to organize notes for the same name.
+Lastly, there is no pagination, and we should expect the app to break with many names.

 ## Relevant Tools and Frameworks

 The app uses NextJS for basic React configuration, with a API built around **serverless-mysql**.
 Each API route corresponds to a file, such as **create-note.ts**.

-The front-end uses SWR ('stale while revalidate") hooks to manage data fetching and caching and **tailwind-css** for styling.
+The front-end uses SWR ('stale while revalidate") hooks to manage data fetching and caching, and **tailwind-css** for styling.
 All application code is in Typescript, with a few scripts in JS for managing local data.

 ## Running locally